singingwolfboy/flask-dance/docs/consumers.rst

     print("Hi, @{login}!".format(login=resp.json()["login"]))

-The :attr:`~OAuth2ConsumerBlueprint.session` object attached to the blueprint is a ``requests.Session`` object that is already properly configured with your OAuth credentials.
+The :attr:`~OAuth2ConsumerBlueprint.session` object attached to the blueprint is a :class:`requests.Session` object that is already properly configured with your OAuth credentials.
 The fact that you are using OAuth is completely transparent -- you don't even have to think about it!